gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/external_gpu.md

 ```
 ### Xorg rendered on iGPU, PRIME render offload to eGPU {#xorg_rendered_on_igpu_prime_render_offload_to_egpu}

 -   Programs are rendered on iGPU by default, but PRIME *render* offload can be used to render them on eGPU.
 -   Xorg starts even with eGPU disconnected, but render/display offload will not work until it is restarted.
 -   Monitors attached to iGPU (i.e. internal laptop screen) work out-of-the-box, PRIME *display* offload can be used for
     monitors attached to eGPU.

-Main article is [PRIME#PRIME GPU offloading](PRIME#PRIME_GPU_offloading "PRIME#PRIME GPU offloading"){.wikilink}.
-Also
+Main article is [PRIME#PRIME GPU offloading](PRIME#PRIME_GPU_offloading "wikilink").
+Also documented in NVIDIA driver
-documented in NVIDIA driver docs [Chapter 35.
+docs [Chapter 35.
 PRIME Render
 Offload](https://download.nvidia.com/XFree86/Linux-x86_64/565.77/README/primerenderoffload.html).

 With many discrete GPU drivers, this mode should be the default without any manual Xorg configuration.
 If that does not